asmuie-analytics/projects/index.md

 # Welcome to My Portfolio

-I'm a data scientist and web developer passionate about turning data into insights and building interactive applications.
+I'm a data enthusiast and web developer passionate about turning data into insights and building interactive applications.
 Here you'll find a showcase of my latest projects, from machine learning models to web applications.

 ## Featured Projects